-Dig Deeper
+- Dig Deeper

 Established in 2008, the World Monuments Fund/Knoll Modernism Prize is awarded biennially for an innovative architectural or design solution that has preserved or enhanced a modern landmark or group of landmarks.

 The first of its kind, the award acknowledges the growing threats—neglect, deterioration, or even demolition—now facing significant works of modernism, and recognizes the architects and designers who help ensure their rejuvenation and long-term survival.
 Its purpose is to raise public awareness of the influential role modernism plays in our architectural heritage, and recognize modern buildings as sustainable structures with viable futures.

 The prize is awarded in recognition of completed (built) work, and may be awarded for an individual project or a body of work.
 The award consists of $10,000 and a limited-edition Mies van der Rohe–designed Barcelona chair, created by Knoll in honor of the award.
 The prize is awarded to the designer, architect, or firm responsible for the work.

 An independent jury comprising professionals from the fields of architecture, architectural conservation, journalism, and related fields selects the winner.
-The jury is chaired by Barry Bergdoll, the Meyer Schapiro Professor of Art History and Archaeology at Columbia University, and Acting Chief Curator of Architecture and Design, Museum of Modern Art.
+The jury is chaired by Barry Bergdoll, Meyer Schapiro Professor of Art History and Archaeology at Columbia University, and Curator of Architecture and Design at the Museum of Modern Art.